How We Work

 NOTE: Some clients think this is the end of the architect’s services.
 But it’s not!
 If a contractor were to bid your project from a building permit set, many items will not be specified, and many details will not be included in the set.
 This leads to the contractor giving you a “budget” full of allowances instead of a fixed “bid” for the project.
 To learn more about this, please read about the risks of construction, and read on.

 To make sure your design is worked out to the details, which is critical if you really want our design, and to make sure your contractor(s) will provide a fixed “bid” instead of a wishy-washy “budget,” we work with you to pick as many of the items and materials as possible and put them into details, schedules, and specifications.
 We also draw construction details that illuminate the “plans” so that the project has been thought through before construction.
 Adding details and specifications means including a lot more information in the drawings than would be required for permit (but will be necessary in our professional opinion for construction).
 Sometimes we select everything and present it to you because that’s what you want.
 In this case, you’ll see a uniform package of materials, fixtures, etc. to comment on.
 Other times you will want to collaborate with us on picking fixtures, finishes, materials, etc.

 Bidding Your Project to Contractors

 At some point we’ll help you with the selection of your contractor.
+We may have done it before in the preliminary pricing phase, or we may do it after we submit the permit documents.
 We’ll also help you get proper bids, and evaluate the bids until you feel comfortable selecting your contractor.
 This can happen early in the project or after the final construction drawings are completed, but in a bid situation you will not be able to know the accurate construction cost until the Construction Documents are complete and the bid period is over.